Löparknä – symptom, orsaker och hur du tränar bort det - Rehcore AB

 How long does it take to recover?

-It often takes 2-8 weeks to recover with proper exercise and rest.
+It often takes 2–8 weeks to recover with proper training and rest.
 This varies depending on the severity of the injury and how well you follow the rehabilitation program.
-It is also important to avoid reinfection by gradually increasing the load.
+It is also important to avoid reinjury by gradually increasing the load.

 Can I continue running with pain?

-It is best to reduce the load until the pain goes away, as continued exercise can aggravate the injury.
-Do lighter activities like cycling and focus on stretching and strength training for better recovery.
+It's best to reduce the load until the pain disappears, as continued training can worsen the injury.
+Engage in lighter activities like cycling and focus on stretching and strength training for better recovery.

-Yes, compression supports and special bandages can reduce the overload on the iliotibial band and provide immediate relief during exercise.
+Yes, compression support and specialized bandages can reduce the overload on the iliotibial band and provide immediate relief during exercise.

-If the pain does not subside after rest and self-exercise, or in the case of long-term problems, professional treatment with manual therapy and rehabilitation programs is effective in restoring mobility and strength.
+If the pain does not subside after rest and self-training, or in case of persistent symptoms, professional treatment with manual therapy and a rehab program is effective for restoring mobility and strength.

 Text created by: